Overview

 GX Source → Frontend (Lex/Parse/Resolve/TypeCheck) → Backend → Output

-GX → C → Native executable
+GX → C → Native executable (C backend, default — GX → .c → TCC/clang/gcc)

 The compiler’s frontend and backend are cleanly separated.
 The frontend produces a resolved, typed AST.
 The backend consumes it through a pluggable Backend interface.
+Switch backends via --backend c (default) or --backend llvm.

-Planned backends: LLVM, interpreter, GPU compute shaders.
+Future backends: interpreter, GPU compute shaders.

 Standard Modules